'data.frame': 150 obs. of 5 variables:

 In these exercises, you have successively modified different versions

-of the data frame iris1 iris2 iris3 iris4 iris5 iris6
+of the data frame iris1 iris2 iris3 iris4 iris5 iris6.
+At

 each stage, the output data frame from one operation serves as the input